joaquinanguera/TrainCat/README.md

 TrainCat
 ========

-A long-term memory (LTM) training app for iOS developed at UCSF
+A long-term memory (LTM) training app for iOS developed at UCSF.